 - Recruitment and retention of trained Clinicians and Psychiatrists is extremely challenging in Lassen County.
 With the passage of the Affordable Care Act (ACA), the expansion of behavioral health services and the resulting provider shortages across the state, Lassen County faces increasing challenges recruiting and retaining qualified staff. - The geography of Lassen County is a barrier to providing services, particularly in the remote areas of the region.
-During winter months, travel throughout the County is impacted by inclement weather, which frequently leads to significant highway delays or road closures.
-Lack of transportation is consistently listed as one of the main barriers clients face when seeking access to services. - Small, rural counties have an increased potential for stigma, delaying people in need from engaging in services.
-Stigma regarding mental health and substance use disorders has been identified as a significant barrier in focus groups in Lassen County. - LCBH is required to consistently gather and analyze data on a regular basis for Quality Improvement Project, Compliance, Performance Improvements projects, etc. This is a consistent challenge for a small clinic with limited staff and often the data from the Electronic Health Record is not always consistent or available.
+During winter months, travel throughout the

+- County is impacted by inclement weather which frequently leads to significant highway delays or road closures.
+Lack of transportation is consistently listed as one of the main barriers clients face when seeking access to services. - The unemployment rate in Lassen County is 7.9% (January 2017) compared with the 5.5% average rate for other California counties. - Small, rural counties have an increased potential for stigma, delaying people in need from engaging in services.
+Stigma regarding mental health and substance use disorders has been identified as a significant barrier in focus groups in Lassen County. - LCBH is required to consistently gather and analyze data on a regular basis for Quality Improvement Project, Compliance, Performance Improvements projects, etc..
+This is a consistent challenge for a small clinic with limited staff and often the data from the Electronic Health Record is not always consistent or available.